 Probably from the fourteenth century, the perimeter wall, running along the edges of the hill on a plan similar to a rectangle measuring 50 x 115 meters.
 The residential house was located in the eastern part of the courtyard, where it was attached to the curtain of the wall.
 It was about 10 x 50 meters in size, and according to early modern descriptions its opposite ends turned into four-sided towers (perhaps like the two-tower Czech royal castles in Kašperk or Radyně).
 The entrance to the castle led from the west side, in the vicinity of the main tower that flanked it.
 There was a gatehouse to which a wooden bridge supported by brick pillars led.
 In the middle of the courtyard there was a well, carved in the rock at 48 meters deep.

-Castle has survived to the present day as ruin with a heavily lowered main tower, which upper part is the result of a reconstruction from the beginning of the 20th century, a building with gate passage and relics of the perimeter wall.
+Castle has survived to the present day as ruin with a heavily lowered main tower, which upper part is the result of a reconstruction from the beginning of the 20th century, a building with gate passage and relics of the perimeter wall and the south building.
 There is a small museum in the castle gatehouse and tower.